ckuelker/quick-guide-en-us/Dev/HPC/linpack.md

 performance of super computers.
 As there are different hardware architectures, different optimized version of the benchmark exist.

-Running HPL is at least a 6 dimensional problem, where the 6 major dimensions
+Running HPL is at least a multi dimensional problem, where the main __6 dimensions__ are:
-are:

 1. Architecture
 2. Message Passing Interface (MPI) Library